DimitriGeelen/startup-scripts/README.md

    - Name your startup task
    - Add an optional description
    - Enter the command to run at boot
-   - Specify a working directory (optional)
+   - Choose a working directory (current path, custom path, or system default)
    - Choose which user to run the command as

 #### Example: